imp-dance/haakon.dev-2024/features/articles/data/rtk-query-loader.md

 // You create a "loader"
 const loader = createLoader({
   // it needs: queries, loading state, error state
-  // rtk queries are hooks, so it should be a hook.
   queries: () => [useSomeQuery(), useSomeOtherQuery()] as const,
   onLoading: () => <div>Loading...</div>,
   onError: () => <div>Error!</div>,